-Pete is a Senior Executive Consultant with extensive experience in best practices, Quality Assurance, and the pursuit of excellence in company operations.
+Pete specializes in eXergy systems improvement and has extensive experience in corporate due diligence review, best practices discovery, Quality Assurance, and the pursuit of excellence in operations worldwide.
 He has performed due diligence investigations for financial institutions, foundations, and re-insurance companies, driving best practices and pursuit of excellence for their clients.
 Industries he has worked in include: energy, engineering and construction, manufacturing, healthcare, petrochemical, information technology, telecommunications, and many more.

 Pete grew up in two worlds—Europe and Africa—and during that time he acquired four college degrees and formed his first business, an independent subsidiary of the Ajax Group, a Rhodesia-based commercial construction conglomerate.
 His consulting firm was the chief troubleshooter for the conglomerate, resolving engineering, project management and materials acquisition problems, as well as implementing best practices programs.
 Their work stretched all across African with international clients including Fluor, Soros, Maurabeni, Hyundai, Asea Brown Boveri, Bechtel and others.